 Choose 3-5 industries you have a lot of experience writing for.
 A common mistake I have seen many freelancers do is listing every single industry they’ve ever written for.
-By doing so, you typically end up attracting clients that are looking for a “catch-all” writer, and they’re also not interested in paying top dollar since it doesn’t look like you hold a specific expertise.
+By doing so, you typically end up attracting clients that are looking for a “catch-all” writer, and they’re also not interested in paying top dollar since it doesn’t look like you hold specific expertise.
 I would suggest not listing every industry for fear of low-balling your prices.

-Under each industry, you’ll want to add a few keywords / niches that you focus on specifically (this is easy to do under “Topics” on your nDash profile).
+Under each industry, you’ll want to add a few keywords/niches that you focus on specifically (this is easy to do under “Topics” on your nDash profile).

-3. Your Writing Samples
+3. Don’t Forget to Include Writing Samples